Easy Kefir FAQs

 • Why is there maltodextrin in the Easy Kefir starter culture?
 Every starter culture requires a 'carrier' for functionality and performance.
 The maltodextrin adds bulk to the powder (which would otherwise be too tiny to manipulate) and provides energy for the fermentation to proceed.
 It is needed as food for the fermenting bacteria, and will be consumed by them during fermentation.
 Once fermentation is complete, hardly any trace of maltodextrin is left.
 Subsequent batches, where the existing kefir is used as a starter, will have no maltodextrin in them at all.
 The maltodextrin in our Easy Kefir starter is non-GMO.
 Each sachet of starter contains only 1 gram of maltodextrin which will be diluted in 1 quart of milk during fermentation.
 The ratio of dilution is 1/1000 which is minuscule to begin with.

 • Why is the starter shipped without ice?
-See answer to "I live in a hot place.
+See "I live in a hot place.
 Is the starter still active after being shipped unrefrigerated in hot weather?"

 • Do you ship to Hawaii / Alaska / Puerto Rico?
 Yes.
 Shipping fees to Hawaii, Alaska, and Puerto Rico are the same as to any address within the contiguous USA.
-We use ambient shipping (non-refrigerated, and without ice).
-Our starters are designed to remain active for several weeks in transit in hot weather, without refrigeration and without ice.
+We use ambient shipping (non-refrigerated and without ice).
+Our starters are designed to remain active for several weeks in transit in hot weather, without refrigeration or ice.
 The formula and the packaging provide excellent protection for the live strains.
 See "I live in a hot place.
 Is the starter still active after being shipped unrefrigerated in hot weather?"

 • I forgot to refrigerate the starter.
 Is it still active?
 This depends on how long the starter has been left at ambient temperature and if the Best By date is still valid.
 The starter is designed to remain active for several weeks (and depending on ambient temperatures, even longer) at room/warm temperatures (usually for transit purposes).
 The formula and the packaging provide excellent protection for the live strains.
 If the delay is much longer and the temperatures are very high, the viability may be affected.
 That said, reduction in viability is a slow process that does not happen immediately, even past Best By date.
-You could try compensating for the possible decrease in viability by increasing the ratio of starter to dairy (for example, by using 2-3 sachets to make one quart, leaving the rest of the ingredients unchanged), and by fermenting for a little longer, if needed, to let the bacteria 'catch up' by proliferation over time.
+You could try compensating for the possible decrease in viability by increasing the ratio of starter to dairy (for example, by using 2-3 sachets to make one quart, leaving the rest of the ingredients unchanged), and by fermenting for a little longer if needed, to let the bacteria catch up by proliferation over time.
 See instructions.
 Also see "How do I know my kefir is properly fermented?".
 There's no harm in consuming inactive bacteria; this is equivalent to consuming no bacteria at all.
 If all goes well, you could later use some of your ready batch to make future larger batches.
 Remember to keep the starter refrigerated (or frozen) until you're ready to use it.
 See also "I live in a hot place.
 Is the starter still active after being shipped unrefrigerated in hot weather?"

 • Is the starter gluten-free/soy-free/dairy-free/lactose-free/vegan?
 Although the Easy Kefir starter culture ingredients contain no actual gluten and no soy, the starter is packaged in a shared facility that also handles products that may contain wheat, soy, eggs, milk, and fish.
 The grains themselves were originally developed on milk.
 There may be a trace of dairy in the product.
 Easy Kefir starter is primarily designed to ferment dairy.